l-urence/react-native-select/README.md

 ![Slider Examples](https://github.com/l-urence/react-native-select/blob/master/example.gif)

-## How to use this react-native-select
+## How to use react-native-select
-Before you can use the component installed with npm:
+Before you can use the component install it with npm:

 ```shell
 npm i --save react-native-select